 - Holidays and Celebrations»

-How To Make A Candy Cane Bookmark/Holiday Ornament: Template Ideas
+How to Make a Candy Cane Bookmark/Holiday Ornament: Template Ideas

-So do you like candy canes around the Christmas season?
+So do you like candy canes around the holidays?
 I love to decorate with candy canes and eat these too, but sometimes it is fun to make a cross stitch candy cane, which can be used either as a bookmark or an ornament.
 It is really easy to make this candy cane cross stitch piece and here are the supplies needed:

 - A sheet of plastic canvas.